Why Some Couples Choose Pre-Engagement Counseling And How It Can Help

 Knowing that you haven’t committed to getting married might also remove some barriers to the therapeutic process.
 The thought of splitting up could be less daunting, making you more willing to tackle the biggest sore spots in your relationship.

 The last advantage is practical: you may have more time for counseling now than you will after you get engaged.
-After the proposal, you’ll most likely have hundreds of other things to think about, from setting a date to negotiating with vendors.
-It may be hard to fit couples therapy appointments into your schedule.
+After the proposal, you’ll most likely have dozens of other things to think about, from setting a date to negotiating with vendors.
+It may seem harder to fit couples therapy appointments into your schedule.

 Article Visual